alexbilbie/alexbilbie.github.com/_posts/2013-02-22-securing-your-api-with-oauth2.md

 When `$server->isValid()` is called the library will run the following tasks:

 * Check if an access token is present in the query string
     * If not, check if a base64 encoded access token is contained in an authorization header.
         * If not, throw `\OAuth2\Exception\InvalidAccessTokenException`
 * Check if the access token is valid with the database
     * If not, throw `\OAuth2\Exception\InvalidAccessTokenException`
-* If the access token is valid then get the owner type (e.g. “user” or “client”) and their ID, and get a list of any scopes that are associated with the access token
+* If the access token is valid:
+    * Get the owner type (e.g. “user” or “client”) and their ID
+    * Get a list of any scopes that are associated with the access token

 Assuming an exception isn’t thrown you can then use the following functions in your API code: